-Political advocacy roles are geared for people who are passionate about trail access, enjoy problem solving, and understand that at the end of the road are trails that our grandchildren will ride.
+Issue advocacy roles are geared for people who are passionate about trail access, enjoy problem solving, and understand that at the end of the road are trails that our grandchildren will ride.

 Advocacy Committees: We are currently in the process of forming committees to address specific trail projects and advocacy issues.
-If you are interested in helping out with political advocacy, please contact us and let us know which project or issues are of interest to you.
+If you are interested in helping out with issue advocacy, please contact us and let us know which project or issues are of interest to you.